kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### Client: local

-The `local` function is the most generic function that utilizes `/local` endpoint.
+The `local` function is the most generic function that utilizes the `/local` endpoint.

 ```TS